-Proper retina care is crucial if you suffer from a condition like age-related macular degeneration or diabetic retinopathy.
-At Hawaii Vision Specialists in Hilo, Hawaii, the expert vision care team can help with retina care of all types, from retina laser treatment to retina injections.
+Proper retina care is crucial if you suffer from a condition like age-related macular degeneration, diabetic retinopathy, or retinal vein occlusion.
+At Hawaii Vision Specialists in Hilo, Hawaii, the expert vision care team provides retina care of all types, from retina laser treatment to retina injections.
 Call Hawaii Vision Specialists today to arrange a retina care consultation.

 Laser retina surgery can treat a variety of retina problems, such as diabetic retinopathy, retinal vein occlusion, and retinal tears.

-Eylea® and Lucentis® are FDA-approved drugs that are injected into the eye to treat wet age-related macular degeneration.
+Eylea® and Lucentis® are FDA-approved drugs that are injected into the eye to treat wet age-related macular degeneration, diabetic retinopathy, and retinal vein occlusion.
 Both drugs stop uncontrolled blood vessel growth in your eyes by eliminating the vascular endothelial growth factor (VEGF) that triggers the growth.

 Because this type of abnormal blood vessel production is the cause of vision loss in wet age-related macular degeneration, either Eylea or Lucentis can be an excellent solution for preserving your vision.

 Lucentis was FDA-approved to treat wet age-related macular degeneration in 2007, and Eylea followed in 2013.
 The two drugs are very much alike, with both eliminating VEGF from your eyes.
 The main difference is that Eylea eliminates an additional inner-eye substance — placental growth factor — a protein that contributes to the grown of new blood vessels.

 Your doctor discusses the benefits of each drug with you.
 The injection process takes just seconds, and the thin needle, combined with an anesthetic, makes the injection virtually pain-free.
 You may need regular injections to keep wet age-related macular degeneration, diabetic retinopathy, and vein occlusion from progressing.